wellposed/numerical/readme.md

+#note

+this library is pre release and not ready for general circulation or use. that will change soon though

-# About  Numerics-Types
+# About  Numerical-Types
-Numer

 # Contributing
 Great!
 Theres so many great ways you could help out.
-Either work

 Before you do, we'd really like you to sign a contributor's license agreement.
 We're a BSD licensed project, but before we can merge in your patches, we'd